COP3530/edugator-content/greedy-algorithms/greedy-algorithms/lesson.md

 Each time we traverse left, we add a `0` to the code, and each time we traverse right, we add a `1` to the code.
 For example:
 - The path to 'a' is right, left: `10`
-- The path to 'm' is left, right, left: `010`
+- The path to 'm' is right, right, right, left: `1110`
-- The path to 'n' is right, right, left: `110`
+- The path to 'n' is left, left: `00`
-- The path to 'c' is left, left, left: `000`
+- The path to 'c' is right, right, left, left: `1100`
-- The path to 'p' is left, right, right: `011`
+- The path to 'p' is right, right, right, right: `1111`
-- The path to 'l' is left, left, right: `001`
+- The path to 'l' is right, right, left, right: `1101`
-- The path to 'space' is right, right, right: `111`
+- The path to 'space' is left, right: `01`

 ![Table listing the above codes.](image-15.png)

 Now that we have our codes, we can encode a different string.
 For example, "a panama canal" would be encoded as:

-`10 111 011 10 110 10 010 10 111 000 10 110 10 001`
+`10 1111 10 00 10 1110 10 01 1100 10 00 10 1101`

 ASCII encoding uses 8 bits per character (only 7 are needed for all 128 ASCII characters, but 8 is used for proper byte alignment).
 If we had used regular ASCII encoding, it would have required 112 bits.
-However, using Huffman coding, we only need 36 bits!
+However, using Huffman coding, we only need 34 bits!

 The **compression ratio** is the ratio of the compressed size to the uncompressed size (though some people use the inverse).
-In this case, the compression ratio is 36/112, which is approximately 0.321, or 32.1%.
+In this case, the compression ratio is 34/112, which is approximately 0.304 or 30.4%.

 ------